JTejaswini89/ML-Projects/README.md

 5.Classification of Iris Species-  Using K-Nearest Neighbors Algorithm.<br>
 6.Classification of Heart Attack Risk - Using SVM Algorithm.<br>
 7.Classification of Play Golf Decision – Using Decision Tree Model.<br>
+8.Unsupervised Clustering of Iris Flower Species - Using K-Means Clustersing.<br>

 </i>